 Medical Assisting courses must be completed no longer than five years before departmental certification is awarded.
-Courses taken greater than five years before certification award must be repeated, or the student can pursue credit by examination.
+Courses taken

 A.S.
 IN MEDICAL ASSISTING: ADMINISTRATIVE AND CLINICAL OPTION, OCCUPATIONAL

 The Associate in Science degree is awarded for completion of all requirements, as well as the completion of general education and graduation requirements.
 The Certificate of Achievement is awarded for completion of the program requirements as shown in the following list.
 Please note that program courses must be completed with a grade of C or better.